RichardPix/RASTFM_MATLAB/README.md

 # RASTFM_MATLAB
 This repository provides a MATLAB implementation of RASTFM (Robust Adaptive Spatial and Temporal image Fusion Model) for downscaling complex land surface changes.
+It can also be downloaded through Zenodo at https://zenodo.org/records/16355114.

 Version 1.1: July 22, 2025.